vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 First, let's assume that we don't have access to a BACnet-capable device, or that the devices we do have access to are not meant for testing purposes.
 So, we need to set up a BACnet test environment that lets us experiment with BACnet.

 To do this, we use [Yet Another BACnet Explorer (YABE)](https://sourceforge.net/projects/yetanotherbacnetexplorer/).
 YABE is an open-source tool for connecting to and exploring BACnet devices.
-It comes with three different simulators that expose BACnet endpoints for testing.
-From the YABE main window the simulators can be launched through `Options` -> `User commands`.
-In our example we will use the room controller.
+However, it also comes with three different simulators that expose BACnet endpoints for testing.

+To launch the simulators, go to *Options > User commands*.
+For our example, we'll use the room controller.
 It simulates a heating/cooling system.
-The screenshot shows the YABE explorer on the left and the simulator on the right.
 It finds the device automatically through network broadcast and shows all attributes of an object in the list on the lower left.

-Attributes (e.g. the temperature) can be subscribed and tracked in the middle part of the window.
+The following screenshot shows the YABE explorer on the left and the simulator on the right.
+You can subscribe to and track attributes (like the temperature) from the in the center part of the window.

 ![YABE room controller simulator and explorer interface](/assets/2025-12-13/bacnet-yabe-room-controller-simulator.png)